-And the children of Israel did evil again in the sight of the LORD: and the LORD strengthened Eglon the king of Moab against Israel, because they had done evil in the sight of the LORD.
-And he gathered unto him the children of Ammon and Amalek, and went and smote Israel, and possessed the city of palm trees (Judg.
+And the people of Israel again did what was evil in the sight of the LORD, and the LORD strengthened Eglon the king of Moab against Israel, because they had done what was evil in the sight of the LORD.
+He gathered to himself the Ammonites and the Amalekites and went and defeated Israel.
+And they took possession of the city of palms (Judg.
 3:12-13).

 How long did this oppression last, according to Judges 3:14?

-So the children of Israel served ... the king of Moab years.
+And the people of Israel served the king of Moab years.

 Some scholars suggest the events in the book of Ruth happened during this time.
-The exact time is uncertain, but we know one thing for sure: Moab has been a spiritual and political enemy of Israel for generations.
+The exact time is uncertain, but we know one thing for sure-Moab has been a spiritual and political enemy of Israel for generations.
 A Moabite like Ruth would have been received with suspicion and scorn.